Measuring & Installation of uPVC Sash Windows

 uPVC Sash Windows Extra Features

-These features are an aesthetic addition to our uPVC sash windows that lend their period charm.
-You can choose from two types:
+This feature is an aesthetic addition to our uPVC sash windows that lend their period charm.

 - Run through sash horns – mechanically jointed, made continuous with the frame.